A recent thread on Reddit posed the question of What is your go-to hiking outfit?

 - For socks, I use Darn Tough, Icebreaker, Point6, or similar wool-blend socks depending on what is available.
 Unlike wool base layers, I find these socks last longer in addition to being more tolerant of moisture and different temperature conditions versus 100% synthetic socks.

-- For shoes, if I am on a well-defined trail (be it hiking or backpacking), I love my Altra Superiors.
+- For shoes, if I am on a well-defined and maintained trail (be it hiking or backpacking), I love my Altra Superiors.
+I rarely use these them anymore.
 However, for any scrambling, rough trail, or bushwhacking, I prefer my Salomon Ultras.

 Backpacking or hiking on well-defined trails